MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 Preapproval of Resource-Specific Consent (RSC) permission allows admins with detailed control over the RSC permissions an app can request during installation.
 App receives RSC permissions only at the time of installation.
 However, with preapproval policies, admins can predetermine the maximum permissions an app can request from the end user and obtain consent during installation.

-To enable the preapproval of RSC permission policy for an app, admins must ensure the app can be installed in their organization.
+To sucesfully create and use a preapproval policy for an app, admins must ensure the app can be installed in their organization.
 For more information, see [managing apps in Teams Admin Center](/microsoftteams/apps-in-teams).
-If the app can't be installed, you can't enable the preapproval of RSC permission for that specific app.
+Preapproval policies do not affect apps blocked via Teams Admin Center.

 Admins can create a detailed preapproval policy, based on the app ID, permissions, and the sensitivity of the accessed data.
 Preapproval of RSC permissions are designed for admins seeking to create advanced custom policies for their organization.